JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - Proven >10-year track record
 - Transparent succession plan that inspires confidence

+**My take:** I'm increasingly interested and have some stakes in these kinds of stocks/funds for diversification.
+I'm no genius manager (maybe lucky to some degree), and I trust Buffett's and Danoff's teams to not make irrational decisions which I sometimes am guilty of.

-Treat them as **satellites** around your passive “core,” not as replacements.
+I'd take these funds/stocks as **satellites** around your passive “core,” not as replacements.

 ---